aduboseh/iter/docs/Iter_Hardening_Directive_v2.0.md

 ### Risk 5: Compliance Docs Lag Behind Code
 **Mitigation:** Phase 5 creates living docs (CONTRIBUTING.md, ARCHITECTURE.md, compliance mappings) that are versioned alongside code and required for Partner Center submission.

-### Risk 6: Cyclic Dependencies Between scg and scg_mcp_server
+### Risk 6: Cyclic Dependencies Between Iter and iter-server
 **Mitigation:** Explicit import rules (Phase 0.2) and separate workspaces prevent cyclic dependencies.
 CI enforces this via build graph validation.

 ---

 ## One-Line Recommendation

-Start with Phase 1.1 + 1.2 (substrate modules + invariant tests) and Phase 2.1 (substrate bridge) this week—once the substrate modules, invariants, and the MCP bridge exist and are under CI, the rest of the hardening becomes incremental instead of heroic, and you'll have a production-ready, acquisition-grade, Microsoft-compliant SCG system that proves morality through physics.
+Start with Phase 1.1 + 1.2 (substrate modules + invariant tests) and Phase 2.1 (substrate bridge) this week—once the substrate modules, invariants, and the MCP bridge exist and are under CI, the rest of the hardening becomes incremental instead of heroic, and you'll have a production-ready, acquisition-grade, Microsoft-compliant Iter system that proves morality through physics.